Impa10r/peerswap-web/README.md

 ```

 # Support

-For information about PeerSwap and to join our Discord channel visit [PeerSwap.dev](https://peerswap.dev).
+Information about PeerSwap and a link to join our Discord channel is at [PeerSwap.dev](https://peerswap.dev).

 # Security Disclosure